mathiasmantelli/awesome-mobile-robotics/README.md

 * [Sevensense](https://www.sevensense.ai/) | Autonomy for your robotcs
 * [Kingdom](https://www.kingdom.garden/) | We build robotic lawn mowers for large terrains
 * [Tangram Vision Platform](https://www.tangramvision.com/) | It takes care of complex perception tasks like sensor fusion, calibration, and diagnostics so you can deploy autonomy with confidence
+* [Brisa Robotics](https://www.brisa.tech/) At Brisa, we developed Windrose, a revolutionary solution to boost productivity in the Supply Chain world.

 ## Laboratories and Research Groups
 * [Autonomous Vision Group (AVG)](http://www.cvlibs.net/index.php) **| University of Tübingen - Prof. Dr. Andreas Geiger**